noramurakozy/SDA_web/index.md

   <img src="./images/crime_density_50x50.png" alt="fig1" class="centeredImage">
 </figure>
 - Now we can see more detail, we can also see that there is a large cluster that is encompassed by all the central sectors and Southern simply encompasses most of it.

-CLOSER LOOK AT EACH OF THE DIFFERENT TYPES

 Let's then take a look at the distribution of the groups(Violent, non violent and non criminal) -Violent